SaadSohailBajwa/AT-MERN-assessment/README.md

 # how to setup app in local enviorment

 **Setup**
-* Afer cloning github and install all dependencies
+* After cloning this github repo and installing all dependencies

 1.  **Create `.env` File:**